DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-25-filter-by-subject.md

 ---
-title: Filter applications by subject
+title: Filtering applications by subject
 description: Let users filter the applications list by the course’s subject
 date: 2021-02-25
 ---